Neufund/ico-transparency-monitor/README.md

   2. `false`: if the answer to the specific qustion is **No**
   3. `null` if the answer was **Not Applicable** and couldn't be answered

+  `alternativeLoadingMsg` You can provide alternative loading message that will be displayed while contract is being analyzed.

   `addedBy` Name of the person that added this ICO.
 This will be displayed on the ICO monitor next to this ICO

-  `longLoading` If ICO takes long time to analyze you can add this flag `true`.
-It will change caption shown when ICO is being analyzed.
 ### Examples
 Best way to learn how to add new ICO is to look at existing examples.
 Let's take EOS ICO
 ```